EQAR/internal-handbook/docs/admin-it.md

 | FCm           | web           | individual |
 | Formsite      | web           | shared     |

-### File server

-CIFS/SMB file services are provided by a Samba server.
-The server is configured to allow Kerberos authentication only.

-The shares are located on a separate volume mounted at `/c`.

 ### Snapshot Backups

 Snapshot backups are run using a set of [custom scripts](https://github.com/EQAR/backup-scripts), triggered by systemd timers.

-Snapshots of the `/c` volume on `files` are saved to `eqar-nas` at two-hour intervals during weekday daytime, and daily to the cloud storage (at All-Inkl.com).
-The root volumes of `files`, `appsrv`, `backend.deqar.eu`, `webapps` and `testing` are backed up nightly to the cloud storage.
+The root volumes of `appsrv` is backed up nightly to the separate cloud storage.

-Database snapshots are taken from `appsrv` and `testing` nightly, and from `backend.deqar.eu` twice daily.
+Database snapshots are taken from all relevant applications, saved in `/var/lib/db-dumps/` and thus includes in the daily snapshot backup.